Back to basics camping is simple if you are prepared. Read this for what to expect, the benefits, and what you need to take.

-You need a way of getting the fresh drinking water from the tap to your tent.
+You need a way of getting fresh drinking water from the tap to your tent.

-Obviously the larger the carrier the fewer trips you make, but large carriers are heavier when full.
-You can get carriers with wheels but are larger to transport.
+The larger the water carrier, the fewer trips you make, but large carriers are heavier when full.
+You can get carriers with wheels, but they are larger to transport.

-We use two cheap washing up bowls.
+We use two cheap washing-up bowls.
 One under the tap collects water for washing hands.
-The other we use for the washing up.
+The other we use for washing up.